For your convenience, a PDF version of the Student Handbook for Financial Aid 2018-2019 has been created in addition to this webpage.

 July – Your e-billing statement will be posted by the Office of Student Accounts and can be viewed on NEST.
-You will receive notification via your MSU email address when the bill becomes available.
+You will receive notification via your University email address when the bill becomes available.
 All Fall bills are due in early August.
 E-billing statements will be generated on a weekly basis as students complete the registration process between July and September.
 All financial obligations must be satisfied by the payment due date to secure your classes.
 Spring semester bills will be available in late November; payment is due the first week of January.
 For questions regarding bills, you may contact the Student Accounts office in Red Hawk Central.
 Students should continue to check NEST regularly for updated information.

 August – Federal loan promissory notes must be signed and completed online.
 Be sure your bill is satisfied to avoid cancellation of your classes, holds on your account or late penalties.
 If a Parent PLUS or alternative loan is being considered, the application should be submitted now so the funds can process before classes begin.

 September – Student enrollment and housing status are verified prior to disbursement.
 Students are notified of any changes or adjustments to aid via a follow-up award notification on their NEST account.
 Students with a credit balance can move money to their Red Hawk Card as Red Hawk Dollars to purchase books in the campus bookstore.
 Students planning to use their credit balance for off-campus expenses should plan accordingly; refunds for the credit balances are not issued until after the drop/add period and verification of enrollment in your classes by professors.
 This can take several weeks.